 Do you need life cycle inventories on electricity based on consistent modelling assumptions and consistent data?

-Become a member of the initiative
+Become a member of the Energy Club

 The below entries are examples of Energy Club content.
 The Energy Club is open to everyone and subscription costs 2.000 EUR annually, but you can also buy electricity data for one single country without being a member of the LCA Energy club.
 Would you like to subscribe, or to know more?
 Read more here or contact us.